jianbriggs/DukesMart/README.md

 ## Limitations
 1. Shulker boxes containing items may not be sold.
 Empty shulker boxes, however, are allowed to be sold.
+2. For technical reasons, dyed leather armor will not display the color name